 I think that the Onewheel is worth the price tag.
 I use my board for commuting mixed with my electric scooter.
 It’s a last-mile device and will never fully replace a car.
 So I won’t make that comparison.
 I would say that it definitely can replace the bus or bike in the city.

-Getting the new GT S-series is a heavy investment with $3,200, a more resanoble approch for a new rider is to get a Pint X or used board on the market to try the sport.
+Getting the new GT S-series is a heavy investment with $3,200, a more resanoble approach for a new rider is to get a Pint X or used board on the market to try the sport.
 The Pint X is worth it over the Pint at their normal MSRP and is our go-to recommendation for newcomers.

 In conclusion, the pricing of Onewheel boards involves various factors, with manufacturing costs playing a significant role.
 The process takes place in a San Jose factory, where components are assembled, tested, and then shipped globally.
 Beyond direct manufacturing expenses, the overall cost encompasses research, patent legal fees, and the extensive efforts involved in designing and developing Onewheel prototypes, contributing to the overhead cost.